prioritizr/prioritizr/docs/reference/add_proportion_decisions.md

 Add a proportion decision to a conservation planning problem.
 This is a relaxed decision where a part of a planning unit can be prioritized, as opposed to the entire planning unit.
-Typically, this decision has the assumed action of buying a fraction of a planning unit to include in decisions will solve much faster than problems that use binary-type decisions.
+Typically, this decision has the assumed action of buying a fraction of a planning unit to include in a protected area system.
+In most cases, problems that use proportion-type decisions will solve much faster than problems that use binary-type decisions.